 Children who get Adderall should start with 10 mg daily, with 5 mg increases only if symptoms require it.
 The dose should not exceed 40 mg of Adderall a day.
 For adult patients who need Adderall for narcolepsy, the maximum recommended dosage is 60 mg a day, divided into dosages that are taken two or three times throughout the day.

 However, the same caveats remain for both medications.
 As much as they should not be improperly used on their own, they absolutely should not be consumed together.
-Mixing Xanax and Adderall causes extreme danger for the brain, the central nervous system, and the heart, and the practice can quickly lead to addiction and overdose.
+Mixing Xanax and Adderall causes extreme danger for the heart and the central nervous system, and the practice can quickly lead to addiction and overdose.

 Function of the GABA Neurotransmitter and Everything Else About It.
 Examined Existence.
 Retrieved December 2018 from https://examinedexistence.com/what-does-the-neurotransmitter-gaba-do/